 - 1. Continuing development of exposition skills. - 2.
-Development of writing ability as a vehicle for critical dialog of design artifacts, practice and theory. - 3.
-Development of writing as a tool for exploring the ethical obligations of a designer, both to him or herself, and towards the broader society, fellow design professionals, clients and suppliers. - 4.
+Development of writing ability as a vehicle for critical dialog on design artifacts, practice and theory. - 3.
+Development of writing as a tool for exploring the ethical obligations of a designer to him or herself and the broader society, fellow design professionals, clients and suppliers. - 4.
 Development of writing skills for accomplishing common design business tasks-creation of proposals, briefs, analysis and critiques. - 5.
-Continuing development of reading and editing skills.
+Development of critical reading and editing skills.